 - this is a highly popular and sought after part-time programme offering a nationally recognised qualification, recordable with the Nursing and Midwifery Council (NMC) or HCPC for Podiatrists (from February 2017, subject to HCPC approval), and academic accreditation at degree or Masters level (Masters level only for Podiatrists)

-- at the conclusion of the course, students have the option to continue with their life-long learning in order to gain a BSc (Hons) or Masters level award, depending on their profession
+- you have the option to continue with your life-long learning in order to gain a BSc (Hons) or Masters level award, depending on your profession

-- on successful completion of the programme, candidates are eligible to prescribe independently from the British National Formulary in line with current legislation
+- on successful completion of the programme, you will be eligible to prescribe independently from the British National Formulary in line with current legislation

 - the joint qualification of Supplementary Prescribing offers the additional option of prescribing within the remit of a defined Clinical Management Plan